syncfusion-content/maui-docs/MAUI/TreeView/expand-collapse.md

 ## Programmatic Expand and Collapse

-TreeView allows programmatic expand and collapse based on the `TreeViewNode` and level by using following methods.
+TreeView allows programmatic expansion and collapse based on the `TreeViewNode` and level using the following methods.

 * `ExpandNode(TreeViewNode item)` - Method to expand the particular `TreeViewNode` passed to it.
 * `CollapseNode(TreeViewNode item)` - Method to collapse the particular `TreeViewNode` passed to it.